Match the report title.

 PKG

-Check mimetype order, compression, container.xml, and OPF rootfile paths before editing chapters.
+Check mimetype order, compression, container.xml, and OPF rootfile paths before editing chapters or rebuilding the package.

 3. Concrete path example